Vetrata "Il trionfo di Dante"-1292

-The stained-glass window is a replica of a much larger one showed by Giuseppe Bertini at the Great Exhibition in London in 1851 and much praised by the English Pre-Raphaelites.
+The stained-glass window is a replica of a much larger one displayed by Giuseppe Bertini at the Great Exhibition in London in 1851 and much praised by the English Pre-Raphaelites.

-In the stained-glass Dante is sitting on a Gothic throne between Matelda, on the left, and Beatrice, on the right.
-Under the throne there is a quotation from the Divine Comedy:
+In the stained-glass Dante is sitting on a gothic throne between Matelda, on the left, and Beatrice, on the right.
+Beneath the throne there is a quotation from the Divine Comedy:

 “O Muses, O high genius, now assist me!